telsaleh/sics-fiesta-iot-tps/README.md

 # FIESTA-IoT Testbed Provider Service (TPS)

-This is the reference implementation of the TPS for federating the SmartICS Testbed at the University of Surrey.
+This is the reference implementation of the TPS for federating the SmartICS Testbed at the University of Surrey with the FIESTA-IoT Platform.

+The service is also available for independent data consumers, but must comply with the API specification defined below.
+Data is currently represented only in JSON-LD.

 ## API specification